Omnia Protocol Whitepaper

 As an important feature of our growth strategy, recommendations will become another important use case for OMNIA tokens.

-Layer 1 Users, Wallets, influencers, social media accounts, blogs, or news media will all receive their referral rewards in the form of our tokens.
+Layer 1 Users, Wallets, influencers, social media accounts, blogs, or news media will all receive their referral rewards in the form of tokens.

 In addition, airdrops that provide liquidity to the wallet will only be sent in OMNIA tokens.